- 3/4 cup unsalted butter, at room temperature

 - 1 3/4 cups flour

-- Beat butter and sugar in a large mixer bowl at medium speed until combined; add vanilla bean paste and salt and beat until incorporated.
+- Beat butter and sugar in a large mixer bowl at medium speed until combined; add vanilla bean paste, lemon zest, and salt and beat until incorporated.
 Scrape down bowl as needed.
 Reduce speed to low and mix in flour just until incorporated and dough begins to come together in large pieces.
 Scrape dough out onto a piece of plastic wrap, shape into a disk and wrap well.
-Chill dough in the refrigerator until firm, about 30 minutes.
+Chill dough until firm, about 30 minutes.